Coincidence Wecken property for nilmanifolds: Introduction

 \section{Introduction}

 Let $f,g:X\to Y$ be maps between topological spaces.
 The study of the coincidence set $C(f,g)=\{x\in X\mid f(x)=g(x)\}$ has long been a classical problem.
 Indeed in the 1920s, S. Lefschetz extended his celebrated fixed point theorem to coincidences.
 More precisely, he considered maps between closed connected orientable manifolds of the same dimension.
 A homological trace $L(f,g)$ is defined so that $L(f,g)\ne 0$ implies that $C(f,g)\ne \emptyset$.
 The converse of this result does not hold in general.
-In the fixed point case, a more subtle invariant, namely the Nielsen number $N(f)$ has been shown by F. Wecken that $N(f)=0$ guarantees that $f$ is deformable to be fixed point free when $X=Y$ is a compact manifold of dimesnion $\dim X\ge 3$.
+In the fixed point case, F. Wecken showed that the Nielsen number $N(f)=0$ implies that $f$ is deformable to be fixed point free when $X=Y$ is a compact manifold of dimension $\dim X\ge 3$.
 In other words, the Nielsen number $N(f)$ is a complete invariant for deforming selfmaps to be fixed point free.

 In the same setting as that of Lefschetz, H. Schirmer successfully in 1955 generalized the Nielsen number to coincidences.
 Moreover, when $\dim X=\dim Y\ge 3$, she showed that $N(f,g)=0 \Rightarrow$ $f\sim f', g\sim g'$ such that $C(f',g')=\emptyset$.
 A more difficult situation is when $\dim X\ge \dim Y$.
-In recent years, progress has been made in such positive codimensional coincidence problem (see e.g. \cite{K}).
-In fact, certain aspect of the coincidence problem turns out to be equivalent to the strong Kervaire invariant one problem (\cite{GR}).
+In recent years, progress has been made in this positive codimensional coincidence problem.
+While there are new approaches and new Nielsen type invariants, we do not know, to the best of our knowledge, if our results regarding positive codimensional coincidences (e.g. \cite{GW1,GW2}) have been obtained using other approaches.